CoinBlack/electrum-blk/contrib/build-wine/README.md

 Code Signing
 ============

-Electrum Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum-BLK Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

-The advantage of using Authenticode is that Electrum users won't receive a Windows SmartScreen warning when starting it.
+The advantage of using Authenticode is that Electrum-BLK users won't receive a Windows SmartScreen warning when starting it.

 The release signing procedure involves a signer (the holder of the